bdorr1105/mpeepdf/README.md

   * Objects modification

+## **Changes in mpeepdf**:

+1. Javascript analysis: adopt the JSUnpack approach:

+    (a)) enriching Javascript analysis by data in PDF files: metadata, anotation (supporting for getAnnot and getAnnots) (b) using a post processing script to capture escaped/unescaped strings (c) Overwrite Eval function to print out

+2. Maliciousness score: This is done by (by [Rohit Dua](https://www.honeynet.org/node/1304)) and was implemented as a branch in the peepdf repository.
+Since the factors used for scoring are thorough, the author decided to merge into mpeepdf.

+3. tree command: was modified to display more information regarding objects/streams as well as highlight "interesting" artefacts.

+4. Javascript code detection: was modified to make it less sensitive to texts that have a-like characteristics as Javascript codes

+5. Add URIs display: /URI(s) found in PDF will be displayed in the main output.

 **TODO:**

   * Adop the logging library and enrich more logging inforamtion
   * Adop YAML to store all configuration
   * Build a web server
+  * Support Flash analysis
+  * Support other common de-ofruscation technique a part from XOR (cunrretly only support XOR via xor_search_pe)
+  * Support Shellcode search

 **Related articles:**